AI investment is surging, and so is the pressure on supply chain leaders to turn potential into profit.

 2. Bypassing the foundation in pursuit of the cutting edge

-Like opening a commercial kitchen and hiring a world-class chef before buying the essential ingredients, some supply chain leaders try leaping straight to the latest technology before laying down the specialized AI those capabilities depend on.
-Dazzled by the boundless potential of AI agents and autonomous planning, they disregard the unglamorous work.
-But consolidating data into a unified platform and replacing static rules with adaptive, learning-based models is precisely what makes those more advanced capabilities so impressive in the first place.
+Like opening a commercial kitchen and hiring a world-class chef before buying the essential ingredients, some supply chain leaders try leaping straight to the latest technology before building the specialized AI foundation those capabilities depend on.

 Doing it right — Bünting Group: Setting the proper foundations for automation